DAI-Lab/cookiecutter-pypackage/{{cookiecutter.repository_name}}/README.md

 ```

 This will pull and install the latest stable release from [PyPI](https://pypi.org/).
+-->

 ## Install from source

-Alternatively, with your virtualenv activated, you can clone the repository and install it from
+With your virtualenv activated, you can clone the repository and install it from
 source by running `make install` on the `stable` branch:

 ```bash